S-W-Williams/BannedStory4-revived/README.md

 The remaining work required is re-creating its asset data.
 The program was exclusively hosted on maplesimulator.com, and all of its assets were stored on it's webserver, so unfortunately we don't have access to them.

-I have been able to successfully decompile the code using [jpexs-decompiler](https://github.com/jindrapetrik/jpexs-decompiler), but discovered that BannedStory 4 uses multple custom data format's that are interdependent on each other, so now we need to
+I have been able to successfully decompile the code using [jpexs-decompiler](https://github.com/jindrapetrik/jpexs-decompiler), which you can find in `src`, but discovered that BannedStory 4 uses multple custom data formats that are inter-dependent on each other, so now we need to

 1. correctly reverse engineer the formats
 2. convert existing MapleStory data from .wz files into BannedStory 4 formats.